flutter/website/tutorials/animation/index.md

 to an output range.
 The input range is commonly 0.0 to 1.0, but that’s not a requirement.

-A Tween inherits from Animatable&lt;T&gt;, not from Animation&ltT&gt;.
+A Tween inherits from Animatable&lt;T&gt;, not from Animation&lt;T&gt;.
-An Animatable does not have to output double.
+An Animatable, like Animation, doesn't have to output double.
 For example, ColorTween specifies a progression between two colors.

 <!--- skip -->